-- E. Equipment to be Furnished: - 1.
-Supply as a part of this contract the following: - a.
+E. Equipment to be Furnished:

+- 1. Supply as a part of this contract the following: - a.
 Operation and maintenance manuals. - b.
 Color-coded controller charts laminated between 2 pieces of 20 mil plastic Provide two charts for each controller. - c.
 "As-built" record drawing mylars of irrigation plans. - d.
 Completed Irrigation Guarantee Statement. - e.
-Acceptance document to be signed by City's Representative. - 2.
-The above-mentioned equipment shall be turned over to Owner prior to start of landscape maintenance.
-Before landscape maintenance and final observation to start can occur, evidence that Owner has received these items must be shown to city's Representative.
-Refer to "TURNOVER, AND ACCEPTANCE FORM" portion of these specifications for additional information. - F. Checklist: - 1.
-Provide Owner with the following checklist information at the end of each segment of the project.
+Acceptance document to be signed by CLIENT's authorized representative. - 2.
+The above-mentioned equipment shall be turned over to CLIENT prior to start of landscape maintenance.
+Before landscape maintenance and final observation to start can occur, evidence that CLIENT has received these items must be shown to CLIENT's Authorized Representative.
+Refer to "TURNOVER, AND ACCEPTANCE FORM" portion of these specifications for additional information.

+F. Checklist:

+- 1. Provide CLIENT with the following checklist information at the end of each segment of the project.
 This checklist shall be completed prior to start of maintenance. - a.
 Plumbing permits obtained: If none required, so state. - b.
 Material approvals.
 By whom approved and date. - c.
 Pressure line tests: By whom approved and date. - d.
 Manufacturer's warranties, if required: Recipient and date. - e.
 Written guarantee: Recipient and date. - f.
+Lowering of heads in lawn areas: If not complete, so state and include anticipated completion date. - g.
 Install anti-drain valve protection as required to prevent low head drainage.